isank-a/workstation/README.md

   alias cat='bat'
   ```

-- [jq](https://stedolan.github.io/jq/) - If you deal with [JSON](https://www.json.org/json-en.html), you just need this
+- [jq](https://stedolan.github.io/jq/) - If you deal with [JSON](https://www.json.org/json-en.html), you just need this.

   ```shell
   brew install jq
   ```

 - [diff-so-fancy](https://github.com/so-fancy/diff-so-fancy) - Do you also hate what comes after you hit `git diff` on your terminal?
-You'll find excuses to do that after you install `diff-so-fancy`
+You'll find excuses to do that after you install `diff-so-fancy`.

   ```shell
   brew install diff-so-fancy